 In breaching the contract, your employer has broken the law.

-Counterintuitively, wrongful dismissal does not actually necessarily mean that they had no good reason to dismiss you or would not have been permitted to, but merely that the way in which they carried out your dismissal was incorrect.
+Wrongful dismissal does not actually necessarily mean that the employer had no good reason to dismiss you or would not have been permitted to, just that the way in which they carried out your dismissal was incorrect.

 If you have a claim for unfair dismissal, our solicitors may be able to help you.